dalong0514/readnotes/20200106计算原文/2020080PHP-and-MySQL-Web-Development5Ed/2020080PHP-and-MySQL-Web-0401.md

 The function strnatcmp() and its non-case sensitive twin, strnatcasecmp() compare strings according to a「natural ordering,」which is more the way a human would do it.
 For example, strcmp() would order the string 2 as greater than the string 12 because it is  lexicographically greater. strnatcmp() would order them the other way around.
 You can read more about natural ordering at http://www.naturalordersort.org/.

-Testing String Length with strlen()You can check the length of a string by using the strlen() function.
+### 4.4.2 Testing String Length with strlen()

+You can check the length of a string by using the strlen() function.
 If you pass it a string, this function will return its length.
 For example, the result of this code is 5:

 echo strlen("hello");

-116

-Chapter 4  String Manipulation and Regular Expressions

 You can use the strlen() function for validating input data.
 Consider the email address on the sample form, stored in $email.
 One basic way of validating an email address stored in $email is to check its length.
 By our reasoning, the minimum length of an email address is six characters—for example, a@a.to if you have a country code with no second-level domains, a one-letter server name, and a one-letter email address.
 Therefore, an error could be produced if the address is not at least this length: